tdolsen/getenv.ts/README.md

 ## :warning: Alpha

-This is library is still in alpha stages and is still in development.
-The intention is to get the API up to par with [getenv], but a lot is still lacking.
+This library is still in alpha stages and is subject to change.
+The intention is to get the API up to par with [getenv], but a lot is lacking and bugs are probable.
-There might be bugs, and test coverage is not yet fully satisfactory.

 ### To do: